Beal's last-second layup helps Wizards beat Mavericks - WHIZ News

 TIP-INS

-Mavericks: Curry returned after missing two games with left knee tightness. … G Jose Juan Berea missed a second consecutive game with a sprained left ankle. … Dallas had 14 turnovers that turned into 23 Wizards points.
+Mavericks: Seth Curry returned after missing two games with left knee tightness and led Dallas with 20 points off the bench. … G Jose Juan Berea missed a second consecutive game with a sprained left ankle. … The Mavericks had seven players in double figures.

-Wizards: F Davis Bertans passed Gilbert Arenas for the most 3-pointers in team history through the first 50 games of a season. … Napier scored 14 points in his Wizards debut.
+Wizards: Bertans passed Gilbert Arenas for the most 3-pointers in team history through the first 50 games of a season. … Napier scored 14 points in his Wizards debut.

 UP NEXT